MicrosoftEdge/WebView2Feedback/specs/APIReview_UAString.md

 # Description

-The User Agent (UA) is a client-side piece of information regarding the user's OS, application, and version.
+The User Agent (UA) is a piece of information regarding the user's OS, application, and version.
 The browser/webcontrol sends the User Agent to the HTTP server.

 The User Agent property lets developers modify WebView2's User Agent.
-A key scenario is to allow end developers to get the current User Agent from the WebView and modify it based on an event, such as navigating to a specific website and setting the User Agent to emulate a different browser version.
+A key scenario is to allow end developers to get the current User Agent from the WebView and modify it based on an event.

+Ex.
+Update the User Agent to emulate a different browser version upon navigation to a specific website.

 # Examples